nss-day-cohort-24/uix-company-site-round-2-lonely-alligators/README.md

 1. Each product must be a card.
 As a team, decide on the style of the card.
 1. The layout of the product page should be a grid of cards.
 3-wide, 4-wide, 5-wide, the teams must decide how many cards are on each row.

-### Semantic HTML
+### HTML and CSS
+1. Use emantic HTML.
-1. Each page should have one meaningful and important headline (h1)
+1. Each page should have one meaningful and important headline (h1).
 1. All styles included within css file.